US STOCKS-Wall St dips after rally; indexes set for quarterly gain

 By Ryan Vlastelica

-NEW YORK, March 31 U.S. stocks fell on Tuesday in a modest retreat from the previous session's sharp rally, but major indexes remained on track for a positive first quarter and the S&P 500 was set for its ninth straight quarterly rise.
+NEW YORK, March 31 U.S. stock fell on Tuesday in a modest retreat from the previous session's sharp rally, though major indexes remained on track for a positive first quarter and the S&P 500 was set for its ninth straight quarterly rise.

-Energy shares were in focus as crude oil fell 1.4 percent to $48 per barrel, sending the S&P Energy index down 0.6 percent as one of the weakest industry groups of the day.
-Exxon Mobil Corp fell 0.7 percent to $85.06.
+Energy shares will be in focus as crude oil fell 1.4 percent to $48 per barrel, sending the S&P Energy index down 1 percent and Exxon Mobil Corp down 1.1 percent to $84.73.
+Oil is set for its third straight daily decline, losing about 7 percent over that period.

 Endurance Specialty Holdings Ltd agreed to buy reinsurer Montpelier Re Holdings Ltd for about $1.83 billion, while Charter Communications Inc agreed to acquire Bright House Networks in a roughly $10 billion deal.

-The news follows a number of big deals on Monday, which contributed to the market's broad advance and the Dow's biggest one-day rise in more than a month.
+The news follows a number of big deals announced on Monday, all of which contributed to the market's broad advance and the Dow's biggest one-day rise in more than a month.
+Charter rose 8.3 percent to $198.66 while Montpelier rose 3 percent to $39.31.
+Endurance fell 2 percent to $63.02.

 "Today's move is largely in reaction to yesterday, a back-to-normal session, but our view on the market is still constructive.
 As we see continued acquisition deals, that will be supportive for the backdrop," said James Dunigan, chief investment officer at PNC Wealth Management in Philadelphia.

-Trading may be volatile ahead of the March payroll report due Friday, when the stock market is closed for the Good Friday holiday.
+Trading may be volatile ahead of the March payroll report, due on Friday, when the stock market is closed for the Good Friday holiday.
 If the report is strong, investors could view the U.S. Federal Reserve as more likely to raise rates earlier than currently expected.

-The day's economic data was mixed, with March consumer confidence unexpectedly surging in March while the Institute for Supply Management-Chicago Business Barometer rose less than expected in the month.

 Tuesday marks the end of the first quarter.
-Over the period, the Dow rose 0.5 percent, the S&P 500 rose 1.1 percent and the Nasdaq rose 4.1 percent.
+Over the period, the Dow rose 0.5 percent, the S&P 500 rose 0.9 percent and the Nasdaq rose 4 percent.
 This is the ninth straight quarterly advance for the S&P and Nasdaq, the longest such streak for the S&P since 1998 and the longest for the Nasdaq in its history.
-Despite that, all three are set to be negative for March.

-The S&P 500 was posting 15 new 52-week highs and 1 new low; the Nasdaq Composite was recording 40 new highs and 27 new lows.
+The S&P 500 was posting 6 new 52-week highs and no new lows; the Nasdaq Composite was recording 15 new highs and 10 new lows.
 (Editing by Nick Zieminski)

 SYDNEY, May 11 Shanghai copper traded lower on Thursday as investors turned to equities and oil, where a U.S.-led rally was spilling into Asian markets.